-Ahmad [11] compared IB and conventional (traditional) banks of Bangladesh for the period 2013-2018 based on technical, allocated, and cost efficiency by using data envelopment analysis (DEA) under the CRS and& VRS approach and found TE of traditional banks is greater than that of IBs but AE and CE of IBs are greater than that of traditional banks.
+Ahmad [11] compared IB and conventional (traditional) banks of Bangladesh for the period 2013-2018 based on technical, allocated, and cost efficiency by using data envelopment analysis (DEA) under the Constant Returns to Scale (CRS) and Variable Returns to Scale (VRS) approach and found Technical Efficiency (TE) of traditional banks is greater than that of IBs but Allocative Efficiency (AE) and CE of IBs are greater than that of traditional banks.

-Mahmud and Rahman [12] compare the financial health of 6 Islamic PCBs and 17 conventional PCBs of Bangladesh using CAMEL ratings during 2015-2019 and found that Islamic PCBs have, on average, better asset quality and management efficiency, while conventional PCBs have, on average, better capital adequacy, earnings quality, and liquidity.
+Mahmud and Rahman [12] compare the financial health of 6 Islamic PCBs and 17 conventional Private Commercial Banks (PCBs) of Bangladesh using CAMEL ratings during 2015-2019 and found that Islamic PCBs have, on average, better asset quality and management efficiency, while conventional PCBs have, on average, better capital adequacy, earnings quality, and liquidity.